 The Nova Scotia Department of Environment recently welcomed comments regarding the proposed Sustainable Prosperity Act.
-Heritage Gas appreciated the opportunity to provide comment on this important issue.
+Eastward Energy appreciated the opportunity to provide comment on this important issue.
 Attached is a copy of our full consultation.

 There is no single type of energy that will enable Nova Scotia to achieve all of its GHG emission reduction goals.
 We propose the following four recommendations in the new Sustainable Prosperity Act, to meet Nova Scotia’s diverse energy needs in a low carbon future.